-Ghost Hunt, Leicester Castle: Come and join Haunted Heritage on the first ever Paranormal investigation at Leicester Castle.
+Ghost Hunt, Leicester Castle: EXCLUSIVE to Haunted Heritage.
+Come and join Haunted Heritage for a Paranormal investigation at Leicester Castle.
 What you see today is the remain of a once important building where parliament was held.
 The Castle is situated in the west of the city centre.
 The hall is now encased in a Queen Anne style frontage.

 Over the castles 800-year history many powerful people have stayed here.
 Simon De Montfort was a powerful man who inherited Leicester Castle and became the 6th Earl of Leicester in 1208.
 In 1264 Simon De Montfort led the Barons’ rebellion.
 He defeated King Henry III to become the uncrowned King Of England.

 John of Gaunt, third son of King Edward III, inherited Leicester Castle in 1361.
 He was a solider, statesman and one of the richest men in England.
 He always liked Leicester Castle and made many improvements to it making it an extremely grand venue, he stayed here until his death in 1399.